IanBoyanZhang/CarND-Advanced-Lane-Lines/writeup.md

 Hence we use histogram method to highlight lane lines.
 As shown in classroom, second order polynomial is used to fit lane line position

 ![Fitting][image11]

+By adding up the pixel values along each column in the image in masked binary image, soo the two most prominent peaks in this histogram will be good indicators of the x-position of the base of the lane lines.

+![histogram][image6]

 ## Second order curve fitting